sososkxksodkd/Amogus/README.md

         if not RyuConfig.AutoFarm then
             local char = LocalPlayer.Character
             local hum = char and char:FindFirstChildOfClass("Humanoid")
+            local root = char and char:FindFirstChild("HumanoidRootPart")
-            if hum then hum.AutoRotate = true end continue
+            if hum then hum.AutoRotate = true end if root then root.Anchored = false end continue
         end